“Hello World” in OpenPGP #

 is used as an identity that is associated with the key, and contained in it.

-Real-world OpenPGP identities are often shaped like Alice <alice@example.org>
+Note that real-world OpenPGP identities are often shaped like Alice <alice@example.org>

-, combining a “name” with an “email” part.
+(combining a “name” with an “email” part).

 However, for the purpose of this series of articles, the identity doesn’t matter, so we’re using a simple identity string.1